millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 This can be incredibly useful for visualizing patterns in data.
 First, we start with an :math:`m \times n` matrix :math:`X` where :math:`m` is the number of data points and :math:`n` is the number of features for each data point.
 For example, if you went around interviewing people in the Talmage, :math:`m` would be the number of students and :math:`n` would be their answers to various questions.
-The first step is to center the data over each column to obtain :math:`\bar{X}`.
+The first step is to center each column of the data to obtain :math:`\bar{X}`.
 We need to center the data because we care more about how the data is spread about the mean rather than its scale.

 We then need to obtain the sample covariance matrix :math:`C` given by :math:`C = \frac{1}{m} \bar{X}^T \bar{X}`\.
-In a covariance matrix each entry :math:`(i,j)` gives the covariance between :math:`i` and :math:`j` and the diagonal entries are the variance of each feature.
+In a covariance matrix each entry :math:`(i,j)` gives the covariance between feature :math:`i` and feature :math:`j`\.
+This implies the diagonal entries are the variance of each feature.
-What is useful about this matrix is that for each eigenvalue and its corresponding eigenvector: the larger the eigenvalue, the more variance is captured along that eigenvector.
+What is useful about this matrix is that for each eigenvalue and its corresponding eigenvector, the larger the eigenvalue, the more variance is captured along that eigenvector.
 Below are the data points of a :math:`2 \times 100` matrix, plotted, along with the associated eigenvectors.
 As you can see the first eigenvector preserves the most variance on the data points.